Lamer87/Space_Engineers_DLC_unlocker/README.md

   - If you did manual installation, remove the file `steam_api64_o.dll` then redo "Manual Installation"
     CreamAPI dll= ~700/800kb.
 Legit dll= ~290kb.

-  Note:
-    It is not necessary to download a new version of the unlocker when a game patch breaks CreamAPI,
-    just run the tool and press "**C**"(x2).
-    However, when a new DLC comes out (or if creamapi is outdated) you need the new unlocker version.
-    For a new DLC, you can just edit "cream_api.ini", there are tips inside it.

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)
 ---